parrots/Google-Reader-Plugin-for-Expressionengine/README.md

 * **{updated}**: Last updated date for the feed item.
 * **{summary}**: Summary for the feed item.

-##Using the Plugin Ñ Anonymous Calls
+##Using the Plugin - Anonymous Calls
 Well, more *call* than *calls*.
 As stated above, the only feed you can access without providing an email/password is the shared item feed.
 Once you've looked up your ID you can load your shared items (for the sake of example, the last 10) like this:

 	{exp:google_reader id='12006118737470781753' limit='10'}